arangodb/arangodb/Documentation/InstallationManual/Installing.md

        Create the directories for each user that wants to use ArangoDB.

-Installating as Service: Keep the default directory.
+Installing as Service: Keep the default directory.
 After the installation open a command line as administrator (search for `cmd` and right click `run as administrator`).